-Now that you know the leading causes let's get into the steps you can take to actively reduce it.
+Now that you know the main causes, let’s get into the steps you can take to actively reduce it.

 As most physical trainers will attest, changing your body starts in the kitchen.

-However, some types of food will give you an added boost on your way to getting rid of your fatty pouch:
+However, there are some types of food that will give you an added boost on your way to getting rid of your fatty pouch: